top of page

 Concurrence in amendments: The point in the legislative enactment process at which the first house approves (concurs in), without alteration, amendments adopted by the second house.

-= the Legislative Service Commission nonpartisan agency providing the Ohio General Assembly with drafting, research, budget and fiscal analysis, training, and other services.
+Legislative Service Commission, the nonpartisan agency providing Ohio's General Assembly with drafting, research, budget and fiscal analysis, training, and other services.
 Go here to learn more about what they do.

 To see other common legislative terms, go here.